nais/doc/docs/nais-application/nais.yaml/reference.md

     Setting this to DB will give you DB\_HOST, DB\_USERNAME, etc.
     `Default`: Application name

+    ---

+    #### `spec.gcp.sqlInstances[].databases[].additionalUsers`

+    You can add additional users for your instance.
+Rights for useres is managed in the google ui.

+    `Default`:  Standard User by Application name

 ## `spec.gcp.buckets`

 List of buckets to provision in gcp